 Nikita Khrushchev gave go ahead to both projects: the UR-200 and R-36, however only one of the vehicles was expected to be accepted for mass production.
 The government decrees authorizing the UR-200 development were issued on March 16 and August 1, 1961.

-The first stage of the two-stage UR-200 missile was equipped with three RD-0203 engines, whose combustion chambers were designed to gimbale to control the missile in flight.
+The first stage of the two-stage UR-200 missile was equipped with an RD-0202 four-engine cluster, whose combustion chambers were designed to gimbale to control the missile in flight.

 Test launches and termination